edorejel/software-design-lab/insect-behavior/readme.md

 I was messing around with insect behavior to see what types of patterns can be learned from them.
 I'll see what comes up with these three for now.

-- analyze spider movements for their behavior
-- - for spiders, analyze spiders for their predatory movements when pursuing prey and when competing for prey again other spiders

 - analyze flies for their behaviors
 - - flies are interesting for their ability to be attracted to certain scents (Is it scent molecules that they detect?)